Rural Poverty & Well-being

-ERS research in this topic area focuses on the economic, social, spatial, and demographic factors that affect the income and poverty status of rural residents.
+ERS research in this topic area focuses on the economic, social, spatial, temporal, and demographic factors that affect the poverty status of rural residents.
 (Food and nutrition assistance topics are covered in depth elsewhere on the ERS website.)

-- Overview of rural poverty, including an historical look at poverty rates, child poverty, and deep poverty.
+- Poverty over time, including a historical look at metro/nonmetro poverty rates and deep poverty.

 - The geography of poverty, including analysis of poverty in a regional context, maps of the incidence/severity of poverty, and the geographic persistence of poverty over decades.

 - The demographics of poverty, including the breakdown of rural/urban poverty by race, family structure, and age.

 - Background information and definitions (a note about data sources and how is poverty defined?).

 In addition to this topic page, ERS provides annual statistics in its County-level Datasets: Poverty, and State-level (rural/urban) summaries in its State Fact Sheets.
 A summary of rural poverty and income topics (among other rural issues) is found in the Rural America at a Glance series, updated in the fall each year.
 See the latest report in the series, Rural America at a Glance, 2017 Edition.